 When unsure whether you should bunnyhop or dismount and run, go for the latter.
-Bunnyhopping is a high-reward but high-risk endeavour.
+Bunnyhopping is a high-reward but high-risk endeavor.

-Taking the correct line through a corner increases your exit speed, and the major factors are tyre pressure, line, weight distribution and braking.
+Taking the correct line through a corner increases your exit speed, and the major factors are tire pressure, line, weight distribution and braking.

 It is possible to run tubulars as low as 20psi and clinchers at 30psi on a ’cross bike, but optimum pressure depends on your weight, ability and the terrain, because there’s a balance between grip and avoiding impact flats from tree roots or stones.